JulioAPeraza/gradec/README.md

 for information on how to install gradec.

 ### Installation with pip

 ```
 pip install gradec
 ```

 ### Local installation (development version)

 ```
 pip install git+https://github.com/JulioAPeraza/gradec.git
 ```

 ## Citing gradec

-If you use gradec in your research, we recommend citing the Zenodo DOI associated with the gradec version you used.
+If you use gradec in your research, we recommend citing the Zenodo DOI associated with the gradec version you used, as well as the Imaging Neuroscience journal article: https://doi.org/10.1162/imag_a_00081.
 You can find the Zenodo DOI associated with each gradec release at https://zenodo.org/record/8161766.

 ## Contributing